-12 Council's response to objections to the Order
+12 Council's Response to Objections to the Order

-12.1 In total, three objections were received in relation to the Order.
-However, all of these objections have subsequently been withdrawn following the Developer, and in one case the Council, entering into voluntary agreements with the relevant objectors.
+12.1 In total, 21 objections were received in relation to the Order.
+However, 8 of these objections have subsequently been withdrawn following the Developer entering into voluntary agreements with the relevant objectors.
 This Statement does not set out the Council's response to those withdrawn objections.
-A schedule of the withdrawn objections is attached at Document 40.
+A schedule of the withdrawn objections is attached at Document 42.